 - Restricts carbs to a fixed amount.

 - Encourage eating high-fat dairy products and some soy products, which fall within the acceptable carbohydrate range.
-(Soy products and dairy are a no-go on paleo, except some grass-fed dairy and soy.)
+(Soy products and dairy are a no-go on paleo, except for some grass-fed dairy and soy.)

 - Sugar sources like honey and maple syrups are discouraged on the keto diet.

-- Tends to be lower in fiber.
+- It tends to be lower in fiber.

 - It is usually low in saturated fats.